libusb/hidapi/README.md

 the backend at link time by linking to either `libhidapi-libusb` or `libhidapi-hidraw`.

-Note that you will need to install a udev rule file with your application for unprivileged users to be able to access HID devices with hidapi.
-Refer to the [69-hid-udev.rules](udev/69-hid-udev.rules) file in the `udev` directory for an example.
+Note that you will need to install an udev rule file with your application for unprivileged users to be able to access HID devices with hidapi.
+Refer to the [69-hid.rules](udev/69-hid.rules) file in the `udev` directory for an example.

 __Linux/hidraw__ (`linux/hid.c`):